kenjennings/NotepadPlusPlus-Atari-Syntax-Highlighting/README.md

 # NotepadPlusPlus-Atari-Syntax-Highlighting
-Notepad++ exported config XML for Atari 8-bit languages.
+This is Notepad++ exported config XML for Atari 8-bit languages.

+Languages:

-6502 Assembly for atasm
+- 6502 Assembly for atasm

-Atari BASIC
+- Atari BASIC

-OSS BASIC XL
+- OSS BASIC XL